-The best projectors you can buy in 2021, and how to choose one | Engadget
+The best projectors you can buy, plus how to choose one | Engadget

 Gaming

-Finally, if you’re interested in a projector for gaming, you’ll want to look up the refresh rate and input lag figures.
+If you’re interested in a projector for gaming, you’ll want to look up the refresh rate and input lag figures.
 Some new projectors from Viewsonic, Optoma and others offer up to 240 Hz 1080p refresh rates and input lag settings down to 4 or 5 milliseconds.
 However, some projectors designed more for home entertainment have very poor input lag and refresh rates at just 60 Hz.

 Engadget picks

-Unlike our last guide, I’m dividing projectors into ultra-short-throw and long-throw categories.
+As with previous updates, I’m dividing projectors into ultra-short-throw and long-throw categories.
 As mentioned, ultra-short-throw models have rapidly established themselves in the market due to the extra performance and convenience, and all manufacturers sell at least a couple of models.
 Within the ultra-short-throw category, We’ll compare two price categories: under $7,000 and $3,500, with three projectors each.
 In the long-throw category, we’re again looking at projectors under $1,000, $2,000 and $6,000, with three products in each range.
+Finally, we’ll take a look at the best portable projectors.

 Ultra-short-throw projectors under $3,500